Why Peter wrote Richmond Son

 My other book is Never Been Hit.

 It is the wartime story of Australian Fighter pilot, Flying Officer Les Streete who flew in the skies over Holland and Germany in the final months of

 Purchasing a copy of Richmond Son

-From the Book Depository where the price will include delivery worldwide.
-It's easy, reliable and generally is the most competitive outlet of all.
+From the Book Depository where the price of the book will come with free postage and packaging.
+It’s easy, reliable, and generally is the most competitive outlet of all.